viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 1. Navigate to the Go color filter directory, `colorfilter`.
 1. Inside of the `module` directory, [compile the executable](https://docs.viam.com/modular-resources/create/#compile-the-module-into-an-executable) that runs your module.
 1. Save the path to your module's executable for later use.
-1. [Add the local module](#add-as-a-local-module) and continue the tutorial from there.
+1. [Add the `colorfilter` module to your smart machine as a local module](#add-as-a-local-module) and continue the tutorial from there.

 {{% /tab %}}
 {{< /tabs >}}

 ### Code your own module

-To get started writing your filter resource model:
+To code your own color filtering module, first create the necessary files and directories on your smart machine:

 {{< tabs >}}
 {{% tab name="Python"%}}